I work in the modeling and film industries, and I like to share insights into both businesses.

 The interview with Lucas Godfrey, who did special effects makeup for the horror movie Hell Fest and The Walking Dead series, talks about his experience with special effects makeup during the production of Hell Fest.

 Watching these type of interviews help you grasp an understanding of what these people do and understand who they are.
-The more you know about them and their credits, the more chances you have of recognizing them and their work.
+The more you know about them and their credits, the more chances you recognize them and their work.

 Nothing impresses an artist more than someone truly recognizing them for their work in films.